Robots upgrade to Python 3.11

 Typically, you should select the version of the script that has been activated to production mode.
 If no version has been activated, select the most recent script version, unless you have a reason to select a different version.

-6. In the Version details panel, click Edit script.
+6. In the Version details panel, click Edit script or Edit.

 The Robots script editor begins the start-up process, and loads the Python 3.11 runtime environment.